-When asked to elaborate, 48% responded by saying they do not put off studying or other important priorities to view pornography, whereas 39% said that they did for various reasons:
+When asked to elaborate, 48% responded by saying they do not delay studying or other important priorities to view pornography, whereas 39% said that they did for various reasons, such as:

-- Procrastinating, looking for distractions and avoiding work, assignments or family time - Lack of concentration, or laziness - Feeling triggered by waking up with access to mobile devices or watching an explicit television show/film coping mechanism for stress or life problems (13%).
+- Procrastinating, looking for distractions and avoiding work, assignments or family time. - Lack of concentration, or laziness. - Feeling triggered by waking up with access to mobile devices or watching an explicit television show/film.

+Most of the participants (52%) reported a lack of control in their use of pornography due to an unproductive lifestyle (39%) or using this as a coping mechanism for stress or life problems (13%).
 See Figure 7 for more information.

-Most of the participants (52%) reported a lack of control in their use of pornography due to an unproductive lifestyle (39%) or using this as a